Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a work visa for 2 to 3 years**
     2 years if you graduated from a German university, or 3 years otherwise.[^11] You must have a §18a, §18b or §18d work visa.[^38] It's [written on your residence permit](/illustrations/freelance-visa-type.png).
-- [ ] **Speak B1 German**[^14]
+- [ ] **Speak B1 German**
     You can understand what people say when they talk in a simple language about certain topics.
-You can do things like open a bank account without help.
+You can do things like open a bank account without help.[^14]
 - [ ] **Support yourself**
     Your income must cover your cost of living.
 If you have children or an unemployed spouse, it must also cover their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**